slerman12/UnifiedML/README.md

 Implicitly treats ```replay.load=true``` and ```replay.save=true```, and only does evaluation rollouts.

-Is true by default for classification, where replays are automatically downloaded.
+Is true by default for classification, where datasets are automatically downloaded and created into replays.

 </details>